hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * @bferris413 Thanks for your kind words!
 Console stuff is available [here](https://github.com/toomasv/console-tools).
 I haven't touched it for some time now.
 But I use it locally, especially "history" and "notes".
 It was just a fun hack (unfinished) into console code, most probably not to be incorporated.

 [18:24:14](#GwQ_fsJ9ENwyCEN84n0nbs0BNCjCZ_tR52obHbHHo78) <toomasv>:
-I see it doesn't play well anymore Ì†ΩÌ∏ü, sorry.
+I see it doesn't play well anymore üòü, sorry.

 [18:29:37](#XvUGCpqU1n6_N2dFHnWLx_eRc5FrVsEuDJlKBNsC8s4) <mbennette68 (MB)>:
 @qtxie